 Petroleum engineers, in coordination with geologists, will identify downhole concerns during the engineering review of the APD.
-The engineer must document in the "Priority Reason" section of the APD Engineering Review screen, the downhole concerns identified, and the specific operations that may need to be witnessed (surface casing cementing, blowout prevention equipment test, etc).
+The engineer must document in the "Priority Reason" section of the APD Engineering Review screen, the downhole concerns identified, and the specific operations that may need to be witnessed (surface casing cementing, blowout prevention equipment test, etc.).
 Following are items the engineer should consider during the review:

-- New operator. - Known operational/compliance/safety problems with operator/field - Geologic concerns. - Formations will be penetrated which have zones known to contain or which could reasonably be expected to contain concentrations of hydrogen sulfide (H2S) which require compliance with Onshore Order No. 6. - Well to be drilled as a wildcat and not part of an infill drilling plan. - High surface pressure anticipated (BOPE> 5M or third ram required). - Usable water below the surface casing that will be isolated by the intermediate or production casing. - Local area concerns or other specific concerns identified during the APD review.
+- Operator is new to the area. - Known operational/compliance/safety problems with operator/field. - Geologic concerns. - Formations will be penetrated which have zones known to contain or which could reasonably be expected to contain concentrations of hydrogen sulfide (H2S) which require compliance with Onshore Order No. 6. - When well is a wildcat and not part of an infill-drilling plan. - High surface pressure anticipated (BOPE> 5M or third ram required). - The intermediate or production casing must isolate usable water below the surface casing. - Local area concerns or other specific concerns identified during the APD review.

 The operator addresses many of these items in the drilling plan, and the engineer evaluates these items during the APD review.
 Therefore, just because one or more of these items exist, does not necessarily mean the engineer must rate the well as a high-priority.
 However, as stated above, the engineer will document any concerns in the "Priority Reason" section of the APD review screen.
-If the engineer identifies something during the APD review that a petroleum engineering technician (PET) must inspect or witness, the engineer should rate the well as a high-priority.

-Otherwise, the engineer should rate the well as a low-priority until the operator provides the spud notice, at which time the engineer, in coordination with the inspection and enforcement (I&E) staff, will reevaluate the ranking.
-Even if the well is rated as a low-priority at the time of engineering review of the APD, the engineer will document, in the priority reason screen, any concerns that may warrant raising the well to a high-priority and/or the reason the engineer rated the well as a low-priority.
+If the engineer identifies something during the APD review that a Petroleum Engineering Technician (PET) must inspect or witness, the engineer should rate the well as a high-priority until the operator provides the spud notice, at which time the engineer, in coordination with the inspection and enforcement (I&E) staff, will reevaluate the ranking.
+For wells rated as a low-priority at the time of engineering review of the APD, the engineer will document, in the priority reason screen, any concerns that may warrant raising the well to a high-priority and/or the reason the engineer rated the well as a low-priority.
 With sufficient documentation in AFMSS, the engineer will not need to re-review the APD at the time of well spud.